tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/east-bog.md

 A stretch of fifteen miles along the [Great South Road](<../../../roads/great-south-road.md>) between [Beury](<./beury.md>) and [Dallet](<../dallet.md>) where the land is soggy and the [Cleenseau Wood](<./cleenseau-wood.md>) comes almost to the banks of the [Enst](<../../../rivers/wistel-enst-watershed/enst.md>).
 There are no settlements along this stretch of road, and many rumors that it is haunted.
 A handful of abandoned villages stand in the muck, and occasionally shelter travelers or squatters with no where else to go.

+During the Undead Attacks in Sembara this area was haunted by zombies.